Meet Our Attorneys

 This warranty covers any person who would use the product.
 When something is sold, the buyer relies on two warranties.
 The express warranty is a representation of a product’s safety by the retailer or manufacturer.
 The implied warranty is promised by a manufacturer or other party stating the product will not cause harm if it is used as intended.

 It is important to know that while determining who is held liable for a defective product, there are more than one liable parties involved.

 All or any of the following parties can be held liable for damages that result in an injury due to a defective product:

 A liable manufacturer can include big multi-national companies or smaller individual parties.
 This includes anyone involved in the marketing or design of the product.

 A retailer who sells an item is implying the product is safe and suitable for use.
 If the consumer purchases a defective item, even if it is not purchased from the manufacturer, the retailer can be held liable for damages.

 A wholesaler works as the bridge between the manufacturer and the retailer.

 What kind of compensation can I get?
 When a product liability lawsuit is successful, you may be eligible for compensation for:

-Ready to learn more about your product liability suit options?
-Contact our offices today to request a free case evaluation with our team.
+Ready to learn more about your options?
+Contact our offices today to request a free case evaluation with a Tallahassee personal injury attorney.